DeveloperMarwan/hardhat-starter-kit/README.md

 ```

 You'll get a local blockchain, private keys, contracts deployed (from the `deployment` folder scripts), and an endpoint to potentially add to an EVM wallet.

+Note: use this option if you just want to run the Chainlink services without any interaction with other contracts.

 ## Using a Testnet or Live Network (like Mainnet or Polygon)